Ask any Texan, and they will have no trouble coming up with plenty of reasons that you should visit Texas!

 Texas is home to 16 destinations managed by the National Park Service.

-They include two official national parks–Big Bend National Park and Guadalupe Mountain National Park–as well as a slew of other historic landmarks and national protected areas, including the Padre Island National Seashore, Big Thicket National Preserve, and the San Antonio Missions National Historical Park.
+In addition to those two parks, Texas is also home to a slew of other historic landmarks and national protected areas that are managed by NPS, including the Padre Island National Seashore, Big Thicket National Preserve, and the San Antonio Missions National Historical Park.

 … including a UNESCO World Heritage Site!

-San Antonio’s collection of Spanish missions are not only a national historic park, they make up the only UNESCO World Heritage Site in Texas!
+San Antonio’s collection of Spanish missions is not only a national historic park, they make up the only UNESCO World Heritage Site in Texas!

 Mission Concepción, Mission San José, Mission Espada, and Mission San Juan Capistrano are all absolutely worth a visit, and on a beautiful day, you can even bike between them.